 Always, always, always allow your meat to rest.
 This might be the most important step to keep your meat from drying out.
 Vent the foil and then rest for 5 minutes.
 Unwrap and move to a cutting board (be prepared for it to be very juicy).
 Slice into medallions about 1″ thick and arrange on a platter.
 Spoon sauce over the top and serve with more sauce on the side.

 Figs make everything fancy – And dried figs are always in season!

 And if you’ve been around my blog at all, you know I have an obsession with figs. This recipe uses chopped dried figs (which I always have on hand).
 They’re not expensive and they really go with anything.
 I often eat them for lunch with a few slices of cheese and the combination is so sweet and sharp and full of flavor.
 And now combined with balsamic vinegar?
 Dynamite!

-My pork loin was closer to 3 pounds and I wish I had doubled the sauce.
+The times I made this where my pork loin was larger (closer to 3 pounds) I wish I had doubled the sauce.
 Although there was still enough, I like everything drenched in sauce.
 And especially this one.
 So if you end up with a bigger tenderloin, double the sauce recipe.
 You won’t be sorry.
 And if you need a great appetizer to go with this meal, try this Fig & Goat Cheese Crostini with Honey & Mint.

-Love this pork loin recipe?
+Love this balsamic fig pork tenderloin recipe?
 Try these other amazing dinners!